stainless-api/stl-api/docs/docs/schemas/schemas-from-types.md

 Zod's extensive built-in primitive validation rules, and types that enable implementing custom validation and transform rules.

+These types are found within the `t` export from the `stainless` package.

 ## Built-in validation rules

 `stainless` provides the `*Schema` family of types for specifying primitive Zod validation rules